dburger/algorithms/nth-digit/README.md

         // Set this up so the first power we advance to is 2.
         // That is we have already seen the first 9 digits and
         // numbers.
-        long digits = 9;
+        // (Using longs here prevents overflow with this approach.) long digits = 9;
         long num = 9;
         int pow = 1;